neurodatascience/tractoflow_UKBB/README.md

 2. Remove the "old", `PA` direction files from `/dwi`
 3. Create a json file for this new file with the `IntendedFor` key pointing to the subject's `/dwi`

-Squashfs files are, by design read-only, and of course we don't want to mess with the UKBB raw files, so to make this work I created the symlink tree `/scratch/atrefo/sherbrooke/symtree`, illustrated below, and performed those operations into that tree using the `tf_ukbb_bids_prep.sh` script.
+Squashfs files are by design read-only, so to make this work I created the symlink tree `/scratch/atrefo/sherbrooke/symtree`, illustrated below, and performed those operations into that tree using the `tf_ukbb_bids_prep.sh` script.

 ```
 /neurohub/ukbb/imaging/sub-*/ses-2/